hivejs/docs/developing_components__plugins/client-side_interfaces.md

 #### ui.onRenderHeader:AtomicEmitter(store, children)
 Emitted when the header is rendered.
 You can listen to this event by simply calling it with a listener: `ui.onRenderHeader(listener)`.

-#### ui.onRenderNavbar:AtomicEmitter(store, children)
+#### ui.onRenderNavbarRight:AtomicEmitter(store, children)
-Emitted when the navbar is rendered.
+Emitted when the right part of the navbar is rendered.
 You can listen to this event by simply calling it with a listener: `ui.onRenderNavbar(listener)`.

 #### ui.onRenderBody:AtomicEmitter(store, children)
 Emitted when the body is rendered.
 You can listen to this event by simply calling it with a listener: `ui.onRenderBody(listener)`.